Tw1ddle/WebGL-Distance-Fields/README.md

 * Uses the actuate and Sure [haxelibs](http://lib.haxe.org/).

 ## License
-The distance field shaders are in the public domain.
-The rest is under the MIT license, unless noted otherwise.
+ * The distance field shaders are in the public domain.
+The rest of the code is provided under the MIT license, unless noted otherwise.
+ * Got an idea or suggestion?
+Open an issue on GitHub, or send Sam a message on [Twitter](https://twitter.com/Sam_Twidale).